Rainbow Bar and Grill

-The Rainbow Bar and Grill is a bar, restaurant and grocery store on the Sunset Strip in West Hollywood, California, United States, adjacent to the border of Beverly Hills, California.
+The Rainbow Bar and Grill is a bar and restaurant on the Sunset Strip in West Hollywood, California, United States, adjacent to the border of Beverly Hills, California.
 Its address is 9015 Sunset Boulevard.

-The bottom level of the building is the restaurant, The Rainbow Bar and Grill.
-Upstairs is an exclusive club called "Over the Rainbow", which consists of a full bar, a dance floor, and a DJ booth.
-The restaurant is next to The Roxy Theatre and 1 OAK; formerly Gazzarri's, Billboard Live, and The Key Club.
+The bottom level of the building is The Rainbow Bar and Grill restaurant.
+Upstairs was a club called "Over the Rainbow" with a full bar, a dance floor and a DJ booth, later continuing to offer live entertainment on some days of the week.
+The restaurant is next to The Roxy Theatre and 1 OAK (formerly Gazzarri's); Billboard Live, and The Key Club.